Expolearn/sinugo-login-form/README.md

 # sinugo-login-form
-this is a Login and Regster form using HTML and CSS
+this is a Log_in and Register form using HTML and CSS